dewan-ahmed/quick-labs/instructions/guide-rest-intro/README.md

 ## What you will learn

 Red Hat OpenShift is a leading hybrid cloud, enterprise Kubernetes application platform.
 In this lab, you will learn how to build and deploy a simple REST service with JAX-RS and JSON-B on OpenShift 4.X.
-The REST service will respond to **GET** requests made to the /LibertyProject/System/properties REST endpoint.
+The REST service will respond to **GET** requests made to the /LibertyProject/System/properties endpoint.

 The service responds to a **GET** request with a JSON representation of the system properties, where each property is a field  in a JSON object like this:
 ```JSON